What are the Different Types of Drama – And Their Value

 The term drama is derived from the ancient Greek word dran.
 It was later adopted into Latin and then into various European languages, and eventually into English as drama.
 Drama can refer both to a specific genre of literature or theatrical performance and, more broadly, to any situation or series of events that has intense, conflicting, or striking interest or results.

-Theatres are buildings originally designed for the purpose of staging plays.
-The theatre usually has a stage, where the actors perform, and an auditorium, where the audience sits to watch the play.
-They have evolved and have been modified to be used for other purposes, such as concerts, meetings, and corporate events.
+Theatres were originally designed for the purpose of staging plays.
+They have a stage, where the actors perform, and an auditorium, where the audience sits to watch the play.
+Older theatres have evolved and have been modified to be used for other purposes, such as concerts, meetings, and corporate events.

 Plays are classified as different types, such as tragedies, comedies, or historical dramas.